 JEFFREY S. PETERSON is a technology entrepreneur, engineer and author who was the original founder of Quepasa Corporation, a Nasdaq and New York Stock Exchange company (Nasdaq: PASA, QPSA, NYSE Euronext: QPSA), the first nationally branded, publicly traded online community for bilingual English and Spanish speaking Hispanics in United States history.

-Under Peterson’s leadership commencing at the dawn of the .COM “internet boom” of the late 1990’s, and in business for twenty years thereafter, Quepasa amid rapid growth became one of the top-20 social networks in American history, covered by major media (see this article) and Wall Street analysts, achieving a base of over 40 million active users (total combined membership of all sites over 100 million users) and a peak stock market capitalization in excess of $500 million USD.
+Under Peterson’s leadership commencing at the dawn of the .COM “internet boom” of the late 1990’s, and in business for twenty years thereafter, Quepasa amid rapid growth became one of the top-20 social networks in American history, covered by major media and Wall Street analysts, achieving a base of over 40 million active users (total combined membership of all sites over 100 million users) and a peak stock market capitalization in excess of $500 million USD.

 Key investors in Quepasa included institutional investors Sony Corp., Fidelity Investments, Telemundo, football star John Elway, Gateway Computer Company (now a subsidiary of Acer) Latin pop crossover superstar Gloria Estefan, and Rick Scott, who is now a United States Senator for Florida.